 St. Peter Claver, SJ (1581–1654)

 Peter Claver was born to a prosperous family in Verdu, Spain, and earned his first degree in Barcelona.
 He entered the Jesuits in 1601.
 When he was in Majorca studying philosophy, Claver was encouraged by Alphonsus Rodriguez, the saintly doorkeeper of the college, to go to the missions in America.
-Claver listened, and in 1610 he landed in Cartagena, Columbia.
+Claver listened, and in 1610 he landed in Cartagena, Colombia.
 After completing his studies in Bogotá, Peter was ordained in Cartagena in 1616.

 Cartagena was one of two ports where slaves from Africa arrived to be sold in South America.
 Between the years 1616 and 1650, Peter Claver worked daily to minister to the needs of the 10,000 slaves who arrived each year.